First post, by 640K!enough

 EDIT 2: One warning: the way ORPHINIT manages the registers gives UNISOUND indigestion; using UNISOUND after ORPHINIT without first re-booting is very likely to produce some rather awful noises.
 If you want to do comparative testing to investigate a problem, please re-boot beforehand.
 If you end up in that situation, running ORPHINIT again or re-booting should silence the noise.

-Attachment removed.
-A more recent version is available here.
+Older versions removed.
+The most recent release is available here.